bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/vscode-ros2.rst

 Now you should be able to build the code with `Ctrl+Shift+B`

-You can use muliple commands with `Cntrl+Shift+P` and then type `ROS`.
+You can use muliple commands with `Ctrl+Shift+P` and then type `ROS`.

 Debugging
 ~~~~~~~~~
 You can debug launch files but only ones that are written in Python.
-These can not include further xml lauch files.
+These cannot include further xml lauch files.
-It makes sense to create a small test lauch with only the node that you wantto debug and start the rest independently.
+It makes sense to create a small test lauch with only the node that you want to debug and start the rest independently.
 An example vscode launch configuration and the corresponding python lauch file can be seen below:

 .. code-block:: json